mdaldoukhi/Multi-Language-Template/README.md

 This Repo to help react native developers to get fast implement on multi languages

-React Native Developers will find a good structure file, which will be easy to understand each file, the navigation that used on this repo is only Stack two different files in i18n, which contain the resources of words in Arabic and English when Developer need to use, you have to call useTranslation from react-i18next.
+React Native Developers will find a good structure file, which will be easy to understand each file, the navigation that used on this repo is only Stack

+two different files in i18n, which contain the resources of words in Arabic and English

+when Developer need to use the translation, you have to call useTranslation from react-i18next.

 # Steps Before Running the repo:
 1- yarn